Sumtin/torrent-dvr/README.md

 ## Quick Start

 Steps below will get the *ARR stack connected to each other.
-Afterwards, refer to each product's offical docs for further configurations.
+Refer to each product's offical docs for further configurations.

 1. Open Prowlarr (`http://indexers.domain`)
 2. `Settings -> Indexers`, then add one or more torrent indexers